 Parents and pupils will be encouraged to visit our school and meet relevant staff.
-For pupils who will be admitted to our Reception classes in September, a newintake meeting also takes place for parents in the May prior to admission.
+For pupils who will be admitted to our Reception classes in September, a new-intake meeting also takes place for parents in the May prior to admission.
 Visits to school are arranged so that the child can become familiar with the school setting and begin to develop relationships with the staff they will be working with.
-Staff from Coalway Community Infant School will liaise with professionals already working with the child to ensure they are fully aware of the nature of their difficulties and their needs, particularly the SENDCO, who will take part in pre- school SEND reviews wherever possible.
+Staff from Coalway Community Infant School will liaise with professionals already working with the child to ensure they are fully aware of the nature of their difficulties and their needs, particularly the SENDCo, who will take part in pre-school SEND reviews wherever possible.
 Reception teachers may also visit our feeder pre-school settings as appropriate to observe the children in their familiar environment (and Teaching Assistants if appropriate).
 All staff who will be working with a child with SEND will be informed of the child's needs so that they are fully aware of their difficulties/needs and able to support them appropriately when the child joins us.
 On admission to school in Reception, attendance is on a part-time basis initially to help children's transition into school.
 For SEND pupils this period of part-time attendance may be extended if this is felt to be in the child's best interests - this is something that Class Teachers or the Head Teacher will discuss with parents in advance.

 During the Summer term of Year 2, pupils who will be transferring to Coalway Junior School will undertake a number of transition visits, during which they are also paired with a Junior School 'buddy'.
 SEND pupils take part in these visits with their peers.
-The children's Class Teachers from both schools meet to discuss pupils, with Junior staff also visiting the childrenwhilst working in their Infant classrooms.
-Our SENDCO also meets with the Junior School SENDCO to discuss SEND pupils transferring to the school, and inform them of their difficulties/needs and of successful support arrangements that have been put in place for them at the Infant School.
-Additional visits are arranged for children to visit the pastoral support room and staff and have a tour of the school to meet all of the staff and feel comfortable in the school space.
-Additional parent visits can also be arranged to meet with the pastoral support team and have any discussions about their children.
-For pupils with an EHC Plan the Junior School SENDCO will be invited to attend the annual review in Year 1 and Year 2, if a parent has expressed a preference for the child to transfer to Coalway Junior School.
+The children's Class Teachers from both schools meet to discuss pupils, with Junior staff also visiting the children whilst working in their Infant classrooms.
+Our SENDCo also meets with the Junior School SENDCo to discuss SEND pupils transferring to the school, and inform them of their difficulties/needs and of successful support arrangements that have been put in place for them at the Infant School.
+Additional visits or meetings with staff may be arranged if it is felt that this would be beneficial for children or parents of SEND pupils.
+For pupils with an

+EHC Plan, the Junior School SENDCo will be invited to attend the annual review in Year 1 and Year 2, if a parent has expressed a preference for the child to transfer to Coalway Junior School.
 Similar arrangements will be made for pupils transferring to settings other than Coalway Junior School in accordance with the new school's School Offer.
-The Junior SENDCO will also attend the June My Plan Plus review for children transferring in September.

 All assessments and records regarding a particular child will be transferred with SEND pupils on transfer to the next stage of their education and information will always be shared with any new school where 'in-year' transfer takes place.

-Links and processes are well-established between all schools on the Coalway site in particular, where on-going liaison is strong - the Infant, Junior and Coalway Early Years SENDCOs regularly meet and provide support for each provider across the site.
+Links and processes are well-established between all schools on the Coalway site in particular, where on-going liaison is strong - the Infant, Junior and Coalway Early Years SENDCos regularly meet and provide support for each provider across the site.